dev-null-matt/glowing-adventure/README.md

 Glowing Adventure is:
 * An enhanced reality / location based game
 * Super hero themed
-* Designed around famiar, 90's console rpg tropes
+* Designed around easily accessible, 90's console rpg tropes
 * Intended to be played with friends

 ### Check it out